-Understandably, the idea of running an SEO site audit is pretty nerve-wracking.
+Understandably, the idea of running an SEO audit is pretty nerve-wracking.
 Particularly if it’s something you’ve never done before.

 What if the whole site is broken?
 What if bounce rates are through the roof?
 Ignorance is bliss, right?